 - Bioterrorism exercises are hard to carry out

 Another challenge that one faces when dealing with bioterrorism is that unlike with other forms of attacks or classical warfare, it is very difficult to practice effectively and do exercises to prepare for such scenarios.
 This issue makes it challenging to respond effectively to an attack because we will have no experience in dealing with such a scenario and knowing how to act in a bioterror attack.
-Although the United States has done simulations in the past to prepare for a bioterror attack, many other countries, including Japan, have not done any exercises.
+Although the United States has done simulations in the past to prepare for a bioterror attack, many other countries have not done any exercises.
 Some countries have not done any simulations in preparation for such a scenario, because there are more urgent things for them to focus on, such as access to healthcare and natural outbreaks.
 Also, a practice exercise is extremely expensive to conduct, because of the transportation of health care workers, government, and the materials involved and the laboratory equipment needed.
-Many countries simply don’t have the funds to cover the expenses of a practice exercise for a scenario that is unlikely to occur, because there are more pressing issues for them to deal with.
 Some of the exercises the United States has done include the 2002 Sooner Spring exercise in Arizona and the Dark Winter exercise in 2001.7 In reality, an attack would most likely affect multiple countries.
 Such a cross country scenario has not been exercised because the logistics would be very difficult to coordinate.

 - Many types of attack are possible